Marcell Ozuna Player Props: Braves vs. Brewers

 Marcell Ozuna At The Plate

-- Ozuna has an RBI in 26 of 79 games this year, with multiple RBI in 11 of them.
-He has also driven home three or more of his team's runs in two contests.
+- Ozuna has driven in a run in 27 games this season (33.8%), including 12 games with more than one RBI (15.0%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.